marcusgia2505/classEx_doc/docs/Elements.rst

 variable
 	The variable which should be displayed. maximal number
-	This limits the maximal number of answers to be displayed.
+	This limits the maximum number of answers to be displayed.
 E.g. if this is set to 10, only the 10 most frequent answers are shown. show element
-	Always display element, only if stage is activated or only if it's activated and after.
+	Always display the element, only if the stage is activated or only if it's activated and after.

 Results game matrix
 --------------------